 - 4.1.
 The HIF grant will greatly assist the delivery of the project but in order to enter the delivery phase the Council needs to enter into the Grant Determination Agreement with Homes England. - 4.2.
 The inclusion of HIF requires some amendments to the DA in order to ensure that the Council and PCRL can comply with the terms of the GDA.
 Furthermore, the maturity of the scheme and the detailed work undertaken following the announcement of HIF award warrants a review of the DA to ensure that it supports scheme delivery and that the controls it includes are relevant to the current scheme position. - 4.3.
-The inclusion of HIF and the changes to the DA are key to the S151 sign off on both Best Consideration and Financial Viability. - 5.
-Consultation (including Overview and Scrutiny, if applicable) - 5.1.
-Progress in securing the delivery of the Purfleet Centre project has been reported to Cabinet and Overview and Scrutiny Committee on a number of occasions most recently to Planning, Transport and Regeneration Overview and Scrutiny Committee on 8th December 2020.
-Due to the close proximity of the meetings feedback will be reported to Cabinet verbally. - 5.2.
+The inclusion of HIF and the changes to the DA are key to the S151 sign off on both Best Consideration and Financial Viability.

+5. Consultation - Overview and Scrutiny

+- 5.1.
+This report is presented to Overview and Scrutiny in advance of the Cabinet meeting on the 9th December.
+Due to the close proximity of the meetings feedback will be given to Cabinet verbally. - 5.2.
 General progress has been reported regularly to the Purfleet Community Forum and PCRL continue to maintain the ourpurfleet.com website to keep the wider community updated on progress.
 PCRL have also re-instigated the Purfleet Community Design panel (as a virtual group during Covid-19 restrictions). - 6.
 Impact on corporate policies, priorities, performance and community impact - 6.1.
 Purfleet Centre is referenced in the Council's Economic Development and Regeneration Strategies and the Local Plan.
 The receipt of HIF will make a significant contribution to achieving the Council's vision for Purfleet and will be of great benefit in bringing the programme forward.